ahmadr9279/api-independent-study/entries/entry03-twinword.md

 ## Takeaways

 1. To learn about something brand new, I found it helpful to go down rabbit holes of Googling.
 When I didn't understand something, I'd google it.
 In my search results, if I found something in the explanation confusing, I'd google that as well.
 [Lather, rinse, repeat](https://en.wikipedia.org/wiki/Lather,_rinse,_repeat).
 2. Read the documentation.
 Then read it again.
 If you found yourself confused by it, read it one (or twelve) more time(s).
+The Twinword API documentation was my best source of troubleshooting.
 3. If I want to add functionality (i.e. **m**odel) to my app, it's best to make sure that functionality works by itself on a single ruby file first.
 If I tried adding it to the app right away, and the app didn't work, I wouldn't know whether the code was wrong or the code was right but I implemented it wrong.
 Testing out the API code by itself makes me confident that the code works on its own before implementing it into the entire app.